 It’s been heartbreaking to watch the news unfold around the world with the terrible consequences of COVID-19.
 Equally, it’s been heartwarming to see communities come together and make sacrifices to protect the more vulnerable.
 Protecting the vulnerable and creating safe following distances on the road have always been strong themes of the RYDA program.
-We carried those themes through to our COVID-19 management plan, suspending our workshops through lockdown and creating bespoke classroom and distance learning resources to ensure road safety remained priority learning.
+We carried those themes through to our COVID-19 management plan, suspending our workshops through lockdown periods and creating bespoke classroom and distance learning resources to ensure road safety remained priority learning.

 As drivers head onto our roads carrying the anxiety and stress of uncertain times, now is not the time to leave our most vulnerable without the critical road safety strategies and motivations that come from RYDA.

 RYDA is an essential youth development program – so many of the topics we discuss in RYDA, like identifying and controlling mindstate, understanding personal risk profiles and thinking socially are such critical tools at time where uncertainty and fear is in abundance.
 We have made sure our teachers don’t have to wait for the world to return to ‘normal’ or for the re-scheduled face-to-face RYDA workshops to give their students the tools they need now to navigate the unknown.

 We are so fortunate that our incredible sponsors (in Australia & New Zealand: BOC and Bridgestone | in Australia: Toyota, Spirit Super and Boral and | in New Zealand: NZ Steel and VTNZ) support us in a way that has allowed RSE to continue providing the RYDA Program to our schools, even when the RYDA workshops were on hold.

 In consultation with the team, the RSE staff accepted significantly reduced hours while retaining momentum and enthusiasm to support schools and the community with a variety of learning options.

 This is a changing situation and we will continue to adapt.